vbotka/ansible-collection-freebsd/docs/source/playbooks/pb-iocage-template.rst

 ^^^^^^^^

 The last tasks *template.yml* convert the jails to templates.
-If you start the play again the first tasks *setup.yml* will end the host(s) if all templates have already been created.
+If you start the play again the first tasks *setup.yml* ends the host(s) if all templates have already been created.
 If you want to reconfigure already created template set ``template=0`` manually.
 For example,

 .. code-block:: console